 You have two types of beach camping.
 Firstly, you have beach camping on a bay, inlet, river, or even a lake.
 A great example of this type of beach camping in San Diego is Campland on the Bay in Mission Bay.
 While it’s fun with bonfires and swimming in the bay – you can’t surf.

-This brings me to the second type of beach camping in San Diego.
-This type of camping is when you actually camp out next to the open ocean and a surf break is only steps away.
+The second type of beach camping in San Diego is the type of camping is when you actually camp out next to the open ocean and a surf break is only steps away.
 In my opinion, you absolutely cannot beat sleeping under the stars only to wake up to a peeling wave in sight.

-Read on for all of the places where it’s possible to camp and surf San Diego!
+Read on for all of the places where it’s possible to camp AND surf in San Diego!

 Beach Camping San Diego Campsite Guide